-- Shallots – Have a flavor that is softer than a yellow onion resembling garlic more than onion in dishes.
+- Shallots – Have a flavor that is softer than a yellow onion resembling garlic more than onion when you add it to dishes.

 - Leeks – Have a more delicate flavor than that of a yellow onion and do very well in stocks and soups.

 My best advice is to try a few and see what you like.
-I prefer the yellow onion simple because of it’s wide range of uses.
-These onions do very well in all ranges of cooking and are perfect for soups like French Onion. and I have very good luck with these two each year.
-Choosing the right variety depends on where you live and what flavor you prefer.
+I prefer the yellow onion simply because of its wide range of uses.
+These onions do very well in all styles of cooking and are perfect for soups like French Onion.
+Before you plant know what you normally cook to help you better narrow down your choice.
+Also, remember that the right variety depends on where you live and what grows best in your local environment.

 Step #3.
 Onion Set, or Seed